 First, until there is consensus, the Ethiopian government will continue to deny there are impediments to humanitarian access.
 Secretary of State Antony Blinken’s statement asking international partners to address the crisis in Tigray through action at the United Nations is a step in the right direction.
 U.S. Ambassador Linda Thomas-Greenfield, who assumed the UN Security Council presidency this month, has indicated that she intends to table the humanitarian crisis in Ethiopia.

 For the past four months, council members sidelined discussions on Ethiopia, relegating them to the informal “any other business” (AOB) agenda items.
 The government of Ethiopia has benefitted from this bureaucratic workaround because there is no public record of AOB topics, forestalling concrete action.
 The United States and the African Council members — Kenya, Niger, and Tunisia — should insist on adding Ethiopia to the agenda.
-If the African governments stand firm, security council consensus can be forged and the international community finally will be able to tackle this crisis.
+If the African governments stand firm, a security council consensus can be forged and the international community finally will be able to tackle this crisis.

 Second, international condemnation goes only so far.
 It won’t change behavior, and the combatants will continue to rip the country apart short of real consequences.
 The international community has to increase the costs to Ethiopia, Eritrea, and the Tigrayan People’s Liberation Front (TPLF) for continuing the killing.